nyl-dev/ac-map/README.md

 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License - see the [LICENSE](LICENSE) file for details.

+## Hosting

+The interactive map will soon be hosted on [awecuration.com](https://awecuration.com).
+Visit the site to explore the live map with the latest updates.

 ## Contact

 For any questions or suggestions, feel free to open an issue or contact us at awe.curation@gmail.com